DavCling/DavCling.github.io/_pages/cv.md

 Awards and Honors
 ======
+* Winner of the 2020 Academy of Management Prize for most influential paper in organizational neuroscience for "Founder Passion, Neural Engagement, and Investor Interest in Startup Pitches: An fMRI Study.""
 * Lewis-Progressive Fellowship, Weatherhead School of Management, Case Western Reserve University, July 2016-July 2017.
 * Weatherhead School of Management Undergraduate Teaching Award, Nominated 2013, 2015, 2016.
 * Winner of the 2008 Explorations Prize for best article in Explorations in Economic History for “Deindustrialization in 18th and 19th Century India.”